Romathonat/RocketLeagueSkillsDetection/README.md

 ## Same skill, different sequences
 First we want to illustrate that the sequence of inputs of the player will vary a lot when performing the same skill.
-The first example of ceiling shot:
+The first example is a ceiling shot:
 ### Ceiling shot 1
 <a href="https://www.youtube.com/watch?v=ybQJ1hs1slE
 " target="_blank"><img src="https://raw.githubusercontent.com/Romathonat/RocketLeagueSkillsDetection/master/images/ceiling_shot_1_mini.png" border="10" /></a>